The Most Exhaustive italki Review — 100+ Hours, 10 languages

 The teacher opens the door; the student must walk through it themself.

-But it’s so hard to find a private language tutor.
+But it’s so hard to find a private language teacher.
 And it used to be hard to find an online language tutor… until italki arrived.

 Of all the methods we’ve tried of finding teachers and language partners online, italki is still the best, despite its quirks.
 We’ve used it for French, Korean, Egyptian Arabic, and Swahili for months and have been very impressed.

 Important: go to our guide on how to get the best out of online language tutors.
 Number one tip: Screen all your teacher candidates (5-10) in round-robin interviews in a day or two.
 Get your teachers, lock them in and don’t mess around!